Julius Harder

-Julius F. Harder was an American architect based in New York City.
-He was a principal in the firm Isreals & Harder.
-Before starting his own firm with Isreals, Harder had worked for architect John Rochester Thomas.
+Julius F. Harder was born December 3, 1865 in Connecticut.
+He was an American architect based in New York City and was a principal in the firm Isreals & Harder (the successor to Marsh, Isreals & Harder).
+Before starting his own firm with Charles Henry Israels (1865-1911), Harder had worked for architect John Rochester Thomas.

 He designed the Palmetto Building, a skyscraper built during 1912-1913 that was then the tallest building in the state of South Carolina.
 The building's construction was supervised by local architects Wilson & Sompayrac.